 Drink a Rum Punch or a Wadadli Beer

 There are two alcoholic drinks of choice here in Antigua.
 For cocktails, you’ll want rum punch.
 There are 2 local rums distilled on the island, Cavalier and English Harbour and you can buy them in most stores and supermarkets.
-There’s no distillery open for tours though.
-If you’re taken on a rum tour from the cruise port you’ll likely be taken for a TASTING, not a tour and this will most likely be at a local restaurant.
+There’s no rum Antigua distillery tours though.
+If you’re taken on an Antigua rum distillery tour from the cruise port you’ll likely be taken for a TASTING, not a tour and this will most likely be at a local restaurant.